ddefolo/docker-machine-oneview/Godeps/_workspace/src/github.com/docker/docker/docs/reference/commandline/daemon.md

 The `native.cgroupdriver` option specifies the management of the container's cgroups.
 You can specify `cgroupfs` or `systemd`.
 If you specify `systemd` and it is not available, the system uses `cgroupfs`.
-By default, if no option is specified, the execdriver first tries `systemd` and falls back to `cgroupfs`.
+If you omit the `native.cgroupdriver` option,` cgroupfs` is used.
-This example sets the execdriver to `cgroupfs`:
+This example sets the `cgroupdriver` to `systemd`:

-    $ sudo docker daemon --exec-opt native.cgroupdriver=cgroupfs
+    $ sudo docker daemon --exec-opt native.cgroupdriver=systemd

 Setting this option applies to all containers the daemon launches.

+Also Windows Container makes use of `--exec-opt` for special purpose.
+Docker user can specify default container isolation technology with this, for example:

+    $ docker daemon --exec-opt isolation=hyperv

+Will make `hyperv` the default isolation technology on Windows, without specifying isolation value on daemon start, Windows isolation technology will default to `process`.

 ## Daemon DNS options